 December 6th.
 St. Nicholas makes a surprise visit to each classroom and leaves a special treat of oranges or cookies for each child.

-The first Saturday of December.
 Winter Fair provides families and friends an opportunity to join together for an afternoon of fun and seasonal activities including delicious food and a engaging children's activities such as crafts, "Gnome's Journey," candle dipping, and storytelling.
 The festival is organized by the Parent Association and supported by the entire parent body.

 Sunday in late November or early December.
 A beautiful, quiet and meditative celebration that focuses on the inner light amidst winter darkness.
 Children in our preschool/kindergarten program will walk around a spiral of evergreen boughs to the centre where they will receive a lit lantern.
 On their return journey through the spiral they will place their lantern amongst the crystals and other treasures in the spiral.